Swirlology, The Study of Hair Swirls or Whorls in Horses

 - Double swirls usually come in 3 varieties: side by side, on top of each other and 'Z' shaped.

-- Many Grand Prix horses in both dressage and jumping have very high, very tight side-by-side double swirls.
+- Many Grand Prix horses in both dressage and jumping, and successful eventers have very high, side-by-side double swirls.
 This type of double swirl seems to give the ability to hyper focus.
 These horses are challenging and gritty, like most double swirl horses, but the ability to hyper focus and not back down from a challenge can be an asset in professional hands.
 The side-by-side swirls do give the horse access to both sides of its brain in a flash, 'wickedly fast thinker' is a description often given to them.

 - Double swirls on top of each other are tougher because their 2 personalities are many times extreme.
 Some of the words given are untrustworthy, unreliable, accident prone.
 They may be the horses that never realize their potential because something always seems to happen at a high pressure critical moment.
 We have worked with some very nice horses with this swirl pattern but I must say each did have at least one of the challenging qualities in a heavy dose.